I want to use Google as a federated identity provider (IdP) in an Amazon Cognito user pool.

 - Choose Create app client.

-For more information, see App client terms.
+For more information about app client settings, see App client terms.

 Construct the endpoint URL

-Example URL: https://yourDomainPrefix.auth.region.amazoncognito.com/login?response_type=token&client_id=yourClientId&redirect_uri=redirectUrl
+https://yourDomainPrefix.auth.region.amazoncognito.com/login?response_type=token&client_id=yourClientId&redirect_uri=redirectUrl

 Test the endpoint URL